molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Creation
 ^^^^^^^^

-An initally empty molecule object without any atoms and bonds can then be created by instantiating the class `Chem.BasicMolecule`_ which implements the `Chem.Molecule`_ interface:
+A `Chem.Molecule`_ object not yet having any atoms and bonds can be created by instantiating the class `Chem.BasicMolecule`_ (the provided default implementation of the`Chem.Molecule`_ interface):

 .. code:: ipython3